rtlrecguy-del/leradioapp/README.md

-Since no intranet is needed for this Docker Container for security the Docker Host can be blocked from the Internet
+Since no internet is needed for this Docker Container for security the Docker Host can be blocked from the Internet

 at a router and Only Accessible by Local Area Network.
 Since very low powered Single board computers can run this Docker container when